alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

 1. A fully complete retrieval of the data outlined in [Module Details](#module-details)
 2. Closest to 100% accuracy for all data retrieved
-3. Closest to immediate for data retrieval, updated in real-time
+3. Closest to immediate for data retrieval, and updated in real-time
 4. Most comprehensive documentation of the work in accompanying readme file

 If there is more than one developer to satisfy the above criteria, the first pull request will receive the bounty.